-The protected Niantic River, which flows between East Lyme and Waterford, is prime kayaking and SUP territory—and there’s plenty to see along the way.
+The protected Niantic River, which flows between East Lyme and Waterford, Connecticut, is prime, well-protected kayaking and SUP territory—and there’s plenty to see along the way!

 - Three Belles Marina: Site of the Smith Family homesite dating back to 1762, when the Smith family owned nearly the entire village of Niantic.
 Simon Smith, following the Great September Gale of 1815, replaced the badly damaged wooden house with the Stone House, which can be seen on the marina’s northern boundary.

 - Smith Cove.
 A natural hurricane hole, Smith Cove was a summering place for the Nehantic Indians.
 Many Nehantic artifacts have been found on the cove.